 How You’ll Be Evaluated

-2) Interview.
-If you meet the academic qualification and as part of the second round, you will be invited to interview.
+2nd Round: Once you successfully pass the first round, you will be invited for an interview.
 It is through this process that we assess your personal and professional potential.
-Interviewers prepare by reviewing your entire application, including your grades, OAT scores, essays submitted with your application, your curriculum vitae (CV), and optional letters of recommendation.
+SCCO conducts "open-file" interviews, so interviewers prepare by reviewing your entire application, including your grades, test scores, essays submitted with your application, your curriculum vitae (CV), and optional letters of recommendation.